Toronto’s lockdown extended until at least March 8

 The stay-home order was lifted for the majority of the province earlier this week as the government moved ahead with an economic reopening despite warnings it could set off a third wave of infections.

-Toronto and Canada previously flattened the epidemic curve.
+Toronto and Canada previously flattened the epidemic curve and is doing so again in this second wave.

+Dr. Theresa Tam, Canada’s Chief Public Health Officer, said there are currently fewer than 33,000 active cases in Canada, a 60% drop compared to a month ago.
+But Tam said Canada may not be able to avoid a rapid acceleration of daily cases, predicted to hit 20,000 by mid-March, without continued vigilance.

+“We are at a critical point in the pandemic and our efforts have begun to tip the balance in our favor,” Tam said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.